Tiffany Liou

 Liou won a Heartland Emmy Award in 2019 for her story documenting the eighth anniversary of the 2010 Haiti earthquake.

 Education

 Liou attended Harker School in San Jose, California, from the seventh grade onward and graduated in 2008.
 She studied communications and marketing at Santa Clara University's Leavey School of Business, graduating with a business degree.

 Career

-After undertaking an internship at ABC/KGO-TV in San Francisco, California, and a broadcast journalism class at Ohlone College, in Fremont, California, Liou was hired as Overnight Assignment Editor at FOX/KTVU-2 in Oakland, California, in June 2012.
-In October 2013 she briefly joined KTVE/NBC-10 and KARD/FOX-14 in West Monroe, Louisiana, before being hired by KWQC TV 6 News/NBC in Davenport, Iowa, in March 2014.
-In March 2016, Liou joined KWTV News 9 in Oklahoma City, Oklahoma.
+After undertaking an internship at KGO-TV in San Francisco, California, and a broadcast journalism class at Ohlone College, in Fremont, California, Liou was hired as Overnight Assignment Editor at KTVU in Oakland, California, in June 2012.
+In October 2013 she briefly joined KTVE and KARD in West Monroe, Louisiana, before being hired by KWQC in Davenport, Iowa, in March 2014.
+In March 2016, Liou joined KWTV in Oklahoma City, Oklahoma.
 She assumed her current role, at WFAA in Dallas, Texas, in April 2018.